shelbybachman/useful-R-functions/README.md

----
-output:
-  html_document:
-    keep_md: yes
-    toc: true
----

 # check_collinearity

 This function **checks two variables in a dataframe for extreme collinearity**.
-Given a dataframe and two variables of interest within that dataframe, it returns values of $R^2$, tolerance, and a variance inflation factor (VIF), as well as these values superimposed on a scatterplot showing a linear regression line through the data.
+Given a dataframe and two variables of interest within that dataframe, it returns values of R-squared, tolerance, and a variance inflation factor (VIF), as well as these values superimposed on a scatterplot showing a linear regression line through the data.

 ```r